 In 2011, when we quit our 9-5 jobs to buy a sailboat and go cruising, we debated on what we really wanted to keep from our stationary life.
 I had a few bigger things that I could not part with, and since my parents had just sold off all of their possessions to go cruising themselves, we didn’t have anywhere to put our extra stuff.
 (Mike’s parents didn’t know it then, but they would be taking care of much of our mail!)
 Our solution: a Storage Trailer.

-We thought that after a few years of cruising we might need/want to go back to a house and job, so we wanted to keep some of our hand-made furniture.
-Problem was, we had no idea where we would call home next.
+We thought that after a few years of cruising we might need/want to go back to a house and job, so we wanted to keep some of our furniture that Mike made.
+Problem was, we had no idea where our future home might be.
 Renting a storage unit in Portland, Oregon (where we had been living for five years) made no sense since we also had to get a lot of our things to the new boat we would soon be purchasing in a yet unknown location.

 Fast forward another couple of years and we are once again boat owners.
 Last year, after buying Limerick and with the help of Mike’s parents and their 4Runner, we towed the trailer back to the Pacific NW.
 It is currently parked in a boat/RV storage yard just up the road from the boat in Anacortes, Washington.